 Absent extraordinary circumstances, the person, normally a Dean or Director, to whom the complaint has been submitted conducts, within seven (7) business days of receiving the complaint, a formal conference with the student, permitting her or him to provide any necessary relevant information.
 The Dean or Director confers with the other person or persons involved and conducts an additional investigation as he or she deems necessary.
 Absent extraordinary circumstances, a written recommendation is sent within seven (7) business days of the first formal conference.
 The recommendation is sent to the student and the other involved person or persons.
 The written recommendation states the background information, the rationale for the recommendation, and the recommended remedy, if any.
 Copies of the original complaint and the written recommendation are kept in the Office of Institutional Effectiveness for a minimum of five years.

 If the complaint is not resolved in level 1, the student or one of the other involved parties may, with fourteen (14) business days of receipt of the level 1 recommendation, appeal to the direct supervisor of the person who wrote the recommendation.
-Absent extraordinary circumstances, the supervisor holds a hearing within fourteen (14) business days of receipt of the appeal or complaint.
-Absent extraordinary circumstances, a written recommendation is sent to the student and others within fourteen (14) business days of such hearing.
+Absent extraordinary circumstances, the supervisor will review the case and render a decision to the student within fourteen (14) business days of receipt of the appeal or complaint.
 In cases of appeals to level 2, copies of the original complaint and the level 1 and 2 written recommendations are kept in the Office of Institutional Effectiveness for a minimum of five years.

 Except in the case of a complaint against the President, where the Board of Trustees has final authority, appeals of the level 2 recommendation are submitted to the President within fourteen (14) business days.
 The President makes the final decision.
 Absent extraordinary circumstances, the President's written decision is sent to the student and other parties within fourteen (14) business days of receiving the level 3 appeal.
 In cases of appeals to level 3, copies of the original complaint, the previous written recommendations, and the final decision are kept in the Office of Institutional Effectiveness for a minimum of five years.